MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/delegate-ad-fs-pshell-access.md

 ---
-title: Delegate AD FS Powershell commandlet access to non-admin users
+title: Delegate AD FS PowerShell commandlet access to nonadmin users
-description: This article describes how to delegate permissions for AD FS PowerShell commandlets to non-admins.
+description: This article describes how to delegate permissions for AD FS PowerShell commandlets to nonadmins.
 author: billmath
 ms.author: billmath
 ms.date: 04/01/2023
 ms.topic: article
 ---

-# Delegate AD FS Powershell commandlet access to non-admin users
+# Delegate AD FS PowerShell commandlet access to nonadmin users

-By default, AD FS administration via PowerShell can only be accomplished by AD FS administrators.
+By default, only AD FS administrators can perform AD FS administration via PowerShell.
 For many large organizations, this may not be a viable operational model when dealing with other personas such as a help desk personnel.

 With Just Enough Administration (JEA), customers now can delegate permissions for specific commandlets to different personnel groups.